An Empirical Study on Challenges for LLM Application Developers: Methodology

 To understand the challenges faced by LLM developers, we collect and analyze relevant question posts from the OpenAI developer forum, which is a forum provided by OpenAI for developers working with their LLM products.
 We mined this forum by following previous studies~\cite{ahmed2018concurrency,alshangiti2019developing,bagherzadeh2019going,lou2020understanding,rosen2016mobile,yang2016security,zhang2019empirical}.
 Fig.~\ref{fig:methodology} provides a methodology overview of our empirical study.

 \textbf{Step 1: Crawl relevant data from the forum.} To analyze the popularity trends and difficulty levels of the questions, we crawl posts from the OpenAI developer forum.
-To analyze challenges faced by LLM developers, we resort to categories, which make it easier to find relevant posts and ensure that questions reach the appropriate experts.
-Our study focuses on four specific categories (i.e., API, Prompting, GPT builders, and ChatGPT) in this forum.
-Specifically, posts in the ``API" category concern questions, feedback, and best practices around building with OpenAI's product API. posts in the ``Prompting" category learn more about prompting by sharing best practices, and favorite prompts.
-GPTs are a new way for anyone to create a tailored version of ChatGPT to be more helpful in their daily life, therefore, the ``GPT builders" category is designed for developers who are building GPTs.
-Finally, the ``ChatGPT" concerns questions or discussions about ChatGPT. since posts in the remaining categories (i.e., Community, Announcements, Documentation, and Forum feedback) rarely discuss the challenges faced by LLM developers, we ignore these posts in our empirical study.
-Specifically, posts in the ``Announcements" category typically contain official product updates, those in the ``Documentation" category offer tutorials and instructional content, posts in the ``Community" category involve project and technology sharing, and posts in the ``Forum feedback" category focus on improving the developer forum.
+To analyze challenges faced by LLM developers, we select related subforums of this forum (each subforum's posts are centered around a specific topic, which makes it easier to find relevant posts and ensures that questions reach the appropriate experts).
+Our study focuses on four subforums (i.e., API, Prompting, GPT builders, and ChatGPT) in this forum.
+Specifically, posts in the ``API" subforum concern questions, feedback, and best practices around building with OpenAI's product API. posts in the ``Prompting" subforum learn more about prompting by sharing best practices, and favorite prompts.
+GPTs are a new way for anyone to create a tailored version of ChatGPT to be more helpful in their daily life, therefore, the ``GPT builders" subforum is designed for developers who are building GPTs.
+Finally, the ``ChatGPT" subforum concerns questions or discussions about ChatGPT.
+Since posts in the remaining subforum (i.e., Community, Announcements, Documentation, and Forum feedback) rarely discuss the challenges faced by LLM developers, we ignore these posts in our empirical study.
+Specifically, posts in the ``Announcements" subforum typically contain official product updates, posts in the ``Documentation" subforum offer tutorials and instructional content, posts in the ``Community" subforum involve project and technology sharing, and posts in the ``Forum feedback" subforum focus on improving the developer forum.